andrea-mitridate/PTArcade/README.md

-# Search for Non Black Holes Binary signals in NANOGrav data
+# Search for Non Black Hole Binaries signals in NANOGrav data

 This code provides a simple interface to the ENTERPRISE analysis suite and allows for easy implementations of new-physics searches in NANOGrav data.